0330 822 0505

 Lender availability

-There are a variety of lenders who are willing to finance this type of property.
-Each one has their own criteria but, as discussed above, the property type, age, and condition will have a significant impact on who will consider your application.
+There are various lenders willing to finance this type of property.
+Each one has its own criteria, but, as discussed above, the property type, age, and condition will significantly impact who will consider your application.

-Although property age is an important factor, there are over 70 lenders willing to consider timber framed properties built between 1900 and 1970, subject to certain additional criteria.
+Although property age is an important factor, over 70 lenders are willing to consider timber-framed properties built between 1900 and 1970, subject to certain additional criteria.

 Barclays, on the other hand, will potentially consider properties built in this era, unless they have lightweight cladding materials such as asbestos sheet cladding and/or roofs constructed with asbestos tiles or of felt.